TRIGGER WARNING: THIS ARTICLE REFERS TO SECONDARY BREAST CANCER

 MRI Scan Magnetic Resonance Imaging (MRI) is a type of scan that using magnetism and radio waves to create pictures.
 They produce pictures from angles all around the body and shows up soft tissues very clearly and can take between 15 and 90 minutes.
 See the Cancer Research UK website for more information.

-Occult Breast Cancer This is a type of breast cancer where the primary tumour cannot be identified in the breast with a mammogram or ultrasound, but cancer is found in the axillary (armpit) lymph nodes (glands).
+Occult Breast Cancer This is a type of breast cancer where the primary tumour cannot be identified in the breast with a mammogram, ultrasound or MRI, but cancer is found in the axillary (armpit) lymph nodes (glands).

 Oncotype DX Test Some breast cancers do not require chemotherapy.
 This is a test your oncologist may carry out to see whether you could benefit from chemotherapy.